timjansen/hanson/README.md

   content: [
     {
       name: "Cookie Monster",
-      /* Note the triple quotes and unescaped single quotes in the next string */
+      /* Note the template quotes and unescaped regular quotes in the next string */
-      background: """Cookie Monster used to be a monster that ate everything, especially cookies.
+      background: `Cookie Monster used to be a monster that ate everything, especially cookies.
-These days he is forced to eat "healthy" food."""
+These days he is forced to eat "healthy" food.`
     }, {
       name: "Herry Monster",
-      background: """Herry Monster is a furry blue monster with a purple nose.
+      background: `Herry Monster is a furry blue monster with a purple nose.
-He's mostly retired today."""
+He's mostly retired today.`
     },    // don't worry, the trailing comma will be ignored ]
 }